Updated Nov. 15, 2018

 Hole in the Rock is the #1 feature here.
 It looks pretty cool from the parking lot, but to truly appreciate it, take the short hike around the backside and venture into the belly of the hole.
 It’s a great spot for selfies and a unique view of Tempe/Phoenix in the valley below.

-Before you pile the fam back into the vehicle, take a stroll around the nearby ponds.
+Before you pile everyone back into the vehicle, take a stroll around the nearby ponds.
 The kiddos will love seeing ducks and fish.
 Parents will love getting pics of the precious moments.
 You’ll find several great vantage points for family pictures here; especially on the side of the lagoons farthest from Hole in the Rock.

 South Mountain Park (Phoenix)